mcrwfrd/Balzac-for-Jekyll/_posts/2013-08-17-dirtbagmathematician.md

 ---
 layout: post-light-feature
-title: The Mathematically Inclined Dirtbag
+title: Mathematics from the Slopes
 description: "The beauty lies in the journey to find that elusive balance."
 categories: articles
 date: 2014-02-17